Tahiti Yacht Charter Guide

-While Tahitian hospitality and South Pacific charms are famous around the world, a Tahiti yacht charter goes the extra mile to prove this.
+While Tahitian hospitality and South Pacific charm is famous around the world, a Tahiti yacht charter goes above and beyond to prove this.
 Superb restaurants, Polynesian spas, traditional dancing shows and honeymoon cruises are just some of what you can experience during your Tahiti sailing holiday.

 Tahiti is the main island of French Polynesia, a group of islands located in the heart of the Pacific Ocean, south of the equator and halfway between Australia and California.
 French Polynesia covers over two million square miles of the South Pacific, an area greater than Europe, and is comprised of 118 islands spread over five archipelagos.

-The three most visited archipelagos by charterers are the Society Islands, comprised of Tahiti, Moorea, Bora Bora, Huahine, Raiatea and Taha'a; the Tuamotu Atolls of Rangiroa, Manihi, Tikehau, and Fakarava; and the mysterious Marquesas to the north.
+The three most visited archipelagos by charterers are the Society Islands.
+This archipelago is comprised of Tahiti, Moorea, Bora Bora, Huahine, Raiatea and Taha'a; the Tuamotu Atolls of Rangiroa, Manihi, Tikehau, and Fakarava; and the mysterious Marquesas to the north.